 Vacationing these days can certainly be challenging because rates seem to constantly be changing.
 Disney World can be especially difficult to budget for because there are so many different things to consider.
 From Genie+ to park hoppers, there are various options that you may want to purchase, adding to the complexity.

 While the cost of a Disney World vacation can vary based on a number of factors, you can definitely get a good estimate of what to expect.
-This guide should help you understand the costs, the different factors, and what to expect for the approximate cost of a Disney World vacation.
+This guide should help you understand the costs, the different factors, and what to expect for the approximate cost of a Disney World vacation so you can budget appropriately for your next family theme park vacation.

 Disclosure: This post contains affiliate links.
 Purchasing and/or clicking on these links may result in a commission paid to us.
 I am a former member of the Disney Parks Moms Panel/planDisney Panel and have been on some complimentary press trips at Walt Disney World, but all opinions are my own.